shah-meet0/pmsanalysis/README.md

 * [updatemonth.py](./updatemonth.py): Contains a routine to update the entire database each month when new data is reported.
 * [risk_measures.py](./risk_measures.py): Contains functions to get summary statistics like annualized mean, volatility, skewness, kurtosis and other methods like the ordinary least squares.
 * [pmsstreamlit.py](./pmsstreamlit.py): Uses streamlit to construct a webapp to display the analysed data.
-* The other files are used to deploy the streamlit webapp onto [Heroku](https://www.heroku.com/what).